12.4 Observing Too-Bright Objects with STIS

 The only way to use STIS to observe a source that is too bright is to use a configuration or observing mode which reduces the flux from the target (globally and/or locally), bringing it into the observable regime.
 The options available to achieve this reduction are:

-- Use a smaller slit to reduce the transmitted light for spectroscopic observations (see Section 13.4—you will find there the percent flux transmitted through each slit as a function of wavelength).
+- Use a smaller slit to reduce the transmitted light for spectroscopic observations (see Section 13.4 where the percent flux transmitted through each slit as a function of wavelength is reported).

 - Select a more appropriate grating or filter configuration.
 The solution may be a configuration with higher resolving power if it is the local limit which is being violated, or a configuration that covers a smaller spectral range if the global limit is being violated.
-In more extreme cases, you may be forced to choose a grating (filter) that covers an entirely different region of the spectrum.
-Note that if you are observing in first order in the NUV, you can consider using the CCD NUV first-order spectroscopic modes
+In more extreme cases, a grating (filter) that covers an entirely different region of the spectrum must be chosen.
+Note that when observing in first order in the NUV, the use of CCD NUV first-order spectroscopic modes

 G230LB